sandstede-lab/Quantifying_Zebrafish_Patterns/README.md

 ### Generating input data
 ```
+	The following steps are illustrates in the test examples in src/matlab/examples

 	1) Load in cell-coordinate data to MATLAB
 	2) Extract cell-coordinate data at time point of interest
+	3) Save cell-coordinates as cells_mel, cells_iriL, cells_xanD, cells_xanL
 	3) Generate distance matrices of cell-cell pairwise distances and save as text file
-	4) Run Ripser using  get_barcodes.py in src/python to get persistent homology data
+	4) Run Ripser using get_barcodes.py in src/python to get persistent homology data into PD_dir
+	5) Compute boundaryX and boundaryY, the right and top boundaries of the input domain (assume domain starts at origin)
+	6) Specify persistence cut-off for betti number computation
+	7) For spots, specify cell-type used for quantifying spots
+	8) For stripes, get time series (1) of X^d cell locations (cellsXd_all), (2) number of X^d cells (numXand_all), and y-boundaries (boundayY_all) for identifying when new interstripes form.

 ```